 The grapes are destemmed and fermented in open top tanks – primary fermentation is allowed to start and finish mainly using non-inoculated yeasts.
 Prior to dryness the wine is moved into Pennsylvania oak barrels at around 4-5% residual sugar and allowed to complete their fermentation in the oak.
 According to Rudy these are the heaviest and densest wood/grain barrels he has ever used.
 The wine is aged in 20% new oak.

 The 2015 Zuidema McGah Vineyard Grenache (100% varietal) is crimson – almost brick red color in the glass.
-Shows nice color for a varietal that can sometimes be a bit light in color or even border on translucent at times.
+Shows nice color for a variety that can sometimes be a bit light in color or even border on translucent at times.
 Features bright aromatics on the bouquet including red licorice, raspberry along with a cinnamon like spice, hints of old cedar box and lesser notes of crushed black pepper.
 The bouquet continues to change nicely given time – also showing a dried herb savory nuance.
 Balanced across the palate, the wine features fairly well-integrated and well-managed tannins.
 Excellent acidity.
 The finish is long, not necessarily with structure but with fruit.
 Only 107 cases of this wine were produced although it should be noted that production nearly doubled in 2017.
 The first vintage was in 2014.

 Grenache is a fun wine for Rudy to make and to sell.
 He has found that approaching wine buyers with a Napa Grenache rather then the obligatory Chardonnay or Cabernet Sauvignon often elicits more interest.

 Over Rudy’s 25+ years making wine in the Napa Valley he has picked up a number of winemaking ideas and techniques.
 While at Stony Hill for the first time he was given a tour of the winery by long time winemaker Mike Chelini.
 Rudy was impressed by their commitment to tradition but when walking through the winery he noticed a number of old barrels and casks, some with dates on them indicating decades old use.
 He asked Mike why he was taking up valuable winery real estate ‘with these historical decorative wine making relics’.
 Shocked by the reply, Mike told him all the old casks and barrels were still in use for their white wines.
-He explained why he uses the old wood – to preserve the varietal characteristics – the purity of the fruit as he put it.
+He explained why he uses the old wood – to preserve the variety characteristics – the purity of the fruit as he put it.
 Rudy took this to heart and for the select white wines he makes for clients – he still uses barrels he began using back in the 1990s.

 Flash Wine Technologies